5 Of The Most Outrageous Things Roseanne Barr Has Ever Said Or Done In Her Career

 — Queen of AnCapistan (@syd_viciously) May 30, 2018

-In 2012, a Florida man named George Zimmerman was accused of shooting and killing an African-American teenager, Trayvon Martin, in what he claimed was an act of self-defense, and not an act of racial violence, as many had alleged.
-While Zimmerman was being investigated, Roseanne Barr tweeted a home address supposedly belonging to him, but one that had turned out to be the residence of his parents, Robert and Gladys Zimmerman, and a house where the younger Zimmerman hadn’t lived in for about six years.
-Shortly after that post, Barr issued another tweet, where she said that she’ll retweet the address should no arrest be made, and “maybe go to his house myself.”
+In 2012, a Florida man named George Zimmerman was accused of shooting and killing an African-American teenager, Trayvon Martin, in what he claimed was an act of self-defense rather than an act of racial violence, as many had alleged.
+While Zimmerman was being investigated, Roseanne Barr tweeted a home address supposedly belonging to him, but it turned out to be the residence of his parents, Robert and Gladys Zimmerman.
+It was a house where the younger Zimmerman hadn’t lived in for about six years.
+Shortly after that post, Barr issued another tweet where she said that she’ll retweet the address should no arrest be made and “maybe go to his house myself.”

 As a result of the incorrect tweet, George Zimmerman’s parents had to flee their home “in the middle of the night,” as members of the press sought to interview them in the aftermath of Barr’s tweet, according to the Hollywood Reporter.
 Robert and Gladys Zimmerman also sued Roseanne for posting their address, with the couple’s lawyer also citing Twitter’s terms and conditions, which prohibit users from posting another person’s “private and confidential” information.